scalastic/hotspot-vs-native/README.md

 system effectiveness.
 Being able to play with the number of running containers would be also a good illustration of what actually happens.

-I therefore decided to port his demonstration application into Java using `Spring Boot` and reactive programming `WebFlux`.
+Actively following `Spring Native` developments, I therefore decided to port his demonstration application into Java using the latest development versions of `Spring Boot` and reactive programming `WebFlux`.

 ---

-## Demonstration
+## The demo

 ### Objective